 The main advantages and benefits of IP intercom systems are:

 - Security and peace of mind.
 IP based video intercom systems allow businesses to see who is at the front door before letting them in.
-IP based audio intercom systems, allow businesses to hear who is at the front door before letting them in.
+IP based audio intercom systems allow businesses to hear who is at the front door before letting them in.
 Effective access control systems are imperative to a business’s efforts in keeping its staff safe and protected.

 - Crime prevention.
 Businesses invest in security systems for a multitude of reasons.
 One of the core factors is crime prevention.
 Whether it’s audio or video, an IP intercom can be an effective tool in reducing and preventing crime.
 How?
 Business intercom systems provide an extra layer of security for companies looking to manage access to their premises.
-Access is only granted when the operator is satisfied a bonafide visitor is looking to gain access to the property.
+Access is only granted when the operator is satisfied that a bonafide visitor is looking to gain access to the property.

 - Data capture (site visitors).
 IP intercom systems can be set up to track and log visitor data.
 In certain scenarios this can help with resolving incidents and in others, managing health and safety effectively.
 If you know who is in the building and who isn’t, you can manage security threats accordingly and effectively.